Bloodshot (film): Release

-Bloodshot had its world premiere in Westwood and California City on March 10, 2020.
+Bloodshot had its world premiere at the Regency Village Theatre in Westwood on March 10, 2020.
 The film was then released in the United States on March 13, 2020, by Sony Pictures Releasing, after previously being scheduled to be released on February 21, 2020.
-It also opened in the UK, Ireland, India, and Spain on the same day.
+It also opened in the United Kingdom, Ireland, India, and Spain on the same day.

-On March 18, Sony Pictures confirmed that due to movie theater closures because of the COVID-19 pandemic restrictions, the film would be released digitally through Premium VOD in the United States and Canada on March 24, 2020.
+On March 18, Sony confirmed that due to movie theater closures because of the COVID-19 pandemic restrictions, the film would be released digitally through video on demand in the United States and Canada on March 24, 2020.
 This was just two weeks after the film's theatrical debut and before the end of the usual 90-day theatrical run.
-Over its first three days of home release, Bloodshot was the most watched film on Amazon Prime, and fourth-most on iTunes.
+Over its first three days of home release, Bloodshot was the most watched film on Amazon Prime Video and fourth-most on iTunes.
 Despite the pandemic's effects on the film's box office return, Bloodshot was ranked number one on Digital Entertainment Group's "Watched at Home Top 20" list for the week ending May 9, 2020.

 As the pandemic receded, the film was released in three Santikos Theatres locations in San Antonio, Texas, on May 1, 2020.
 In China, the film was released on July 24, 2020.
 In August 2020, AMC Theatres announced that the film would resume showing in theaters upon their reopening that month.